Jeet-Chugh/pcpartscraper/README.md

  (True, False)

 ---

+``Query(pages=1)``

+Searching for popular parts ends up with many pages to navigate through

+pages is the number of pages that you want to span across.
+If 5, it will navigate the (results) # of top results for (pages)

+The default value for pages is 1, as it greatly increases script execution timing.

+ (True, False)

+---

-`Query('ryzen 5',3,True)`
+`Query('ryzen 5',3,True,1)`

-This example would return a list containing 3 'Part' objects for the top 3 searches pertaining to 'ryzen',excluding laptops.
+This example would return a list containing 3 'Part' objects for the top 3 searches on the first page pertaining to 'ryzen',excluding laptops.

 A return would look like this

-`print(Query('ryzen',3,True))` --> [Part Object at x,Part Object at y,Part Object at z]
+`print(Query('ryzen',3,True,1))` --> [Part Object at x,Part Object at y,Part Object at z]

 ---

 Thank you for reading the documentation.
-If you need an example using all these methods, go to [Example Code Link](https://raw.githubusercontent.com/Jeet-Chugh/pcpartscraper/master/example.py)
+If you need an example using all these methods, go to [link]

 If you have issues, report them to the github project link.